International date line in Judaism

+The international date line in Judaism is used to demarcate the change of one calendar day to the next in the Jewish calendar.
+It is not necessarily the same as the internationally recognised International Date Line (IDL - which is 180° from the Greenwich Meridian, passing through London, UK).
+On the east side of the IDL it is one day, on the west side it is the next.

 However, the conventional International Date Line is a relatively recent geographic and political construct whose exact location has moved from time to time depending on the needs of different interested parties.
 While it is well-understood why the conventional date line is located in the Pacific Ocean, there are not really objective criteria for its exact placement within the Pacific.
 In that light, it cannot be taken for granted that the conventional International Date Line can (or should) be used as a date line under Jewish law.
 In practice, within Judaism the halakhic date line is similar to, but not necessarily identical with, the conventional Date Line, and the differences can have consequences under religious law.

 Location of the date line

 Theoretical basis for the discussion

 Many of the opinions about the halakhic date line are structured as a response to the question of what days someone should observe as Shabbat and Jewish holidays.
-Shabbat occurs every seven days at any location on earth.
+Shabbat occurs every seven days at any location on Earth.
 It is normally thought to occur on Saturday—or more precisely, from Friday at sundown to Saturday at nightfall.
 But if the halakhic date line is not identical to the conventional Date Line, it is possible that what is Saturday with respect to the conventional Date Line is not Saturday with respect to the halakhic date line, at least in some places.

 There are several opinions regarding where exactly the halakhic date line should be according to Jewish law, and at least one opinion that says that no halakhic date line really exists.